dealingwith/daniel-industries/_posts/2024-01-09-trust-in-organizations.md

 > In my experience, I have seen three methods for developing software products: trust, process or misery.

-There is also: [Henry Gantt](/2022/09/13/henry-gantt/ "Henry Gantt") (which quotes three other John Cutler (The Beautiful Mess) posts).
+There is also: [Henry Gantt](/2022/09/13/henry-gantt/ "Henry Gantt") (which itself quotes three other John Cutler's _The Beautiful Mess_ posts).

 > Gantt charts are a lagging indicator of dysfunction, specifically a lack of trust within an organization.
 When used as a planning tool, they're fine.
 When used as a tool for "accountability", they become the proverbial canary in your software coalmine.